Derived intersections and the Hodge theorem: Applications to Hodge theory

-\begin{Proof} As discussed in~(\ref{center_D}) the vector spaces $T_X$ and $T_X'$ are isomorphic.
-For a local vector field $\del'$ on $X'$ we shall write $\del$ for the corresponding local vector field on $X$.
-A straightforward calculation shows that $\psi$ maps $\del^p$ to $\del^p-\del^{[p]}f-(\del f)^p$.
-Therefore
+\begin{Proof} As discussed in~(\ref{center_D}), $\pi$ induces an isomorphism between the sheaves of vector fields on $X$ and on $X'$.
+For a local vector field $\del'$ on $X'$, we write $\del$ for the corresponding local vector field on $X$.
+A straightforward calculation shows that